julython/julython.github.com/_source/content/rackspace.rst

 .. warning:: I you plan on using raw queries be sure *not* to use string
     formatting on the SQL.
 This will protect you from `SQL injection attacks`_.

-This is cleaner and more exact in comparison to the old code.
+This is cleaner and more exact compared to the old code.
 Now the locations and teams are up to date without a `deferred task`_ or other background tasks.
 Normalization_ FTW!